nxp-imx-support/nxp-cst-signer/README.md

 ---

 ### Sign images using hardware backed cryptographic keys "--pkcs11"
-This introduces a few changes to nxp-cst--signer for secure hardware singing.
+This introduces a few changes to nxp-cst--signer for secure hardware signing.
 This code is experimental, and has been tested with AHAB mimx9352.

 Steps required